 As part of the effort to make logons easier in Cyber Triage, we defined a concept of a logon session (separate from the Windows session boundaries).
 Our inbound logon sessions:

-- Start when a connection
+- Start with a connection and authentication attempt

 - End with a disconnect or log off